 Growing the Talent Supply

 Changing technology creates demand for high-skilled labor who can meet the rapidly-changing needs of employers.
-In 2019, your Chamber worked with members of the Columbus Area Economic Growth Council to create a regional roadmap to ensure that we develop, attract and retain the necessary workforce.
-As a result, we received the 21st Century Talent Region Designation from the State of Indiana.
+The Columbus Area Economic Growth Council to create a regional roadmap in order to receive the 21st Century Talent Region Designation from the State of Indiana.
 Learn more about this designation.